benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q235.png)

-_**Q254:** Any dragon that in each year it froze dragons - if froze more than 3 dragons_
+_**Q254:** Any dragon that in each year it froze dragons - it froze more than 3 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q254.png)

-_**Q255:** Any dragon that number of days in which it forze more than 10 dragons - equals to the length of his name_
+_**Q255:** Any dragon that the number of days in which it forze more than 10 dragons - equals to the length of his name_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q255.png)